 Snow sports are closer than you think.

-Arrow Slocan is home to big backcountry adventures and also family-friendly skiing, snowboarding and nordic experiences.
+Arrow Slocan is home to big backcountry adventures and also family-friendly skiing, snowboarding, snowshoeing and nordic experiences.

 The waterfront towns make ideal bases to launch deep powder missions.
 Together, the nordic ski areas create a multi-day winter exploration through the region.
 Families will appreciate the quiet charm of the Summit Lake Ski Area, a small community-operated ski hill just 16 km south-east of Nakusp on Highway 6.
 Scenic snowshoe trails make for enjoyable winter hikes.

-The ski hill offers a skiing and boarding experience for the whole family.
+The Summit Lake Ski Hill offers a skiing and boarding experience for the whole family.
 The snowshoe and cross country ski loop, terrain and tube park mean fun outside of the typical downhill.
 Normal hours of operation are Wednesday to Sunday and Friday nights.

 Near the base of the ski area there is a loop for snowshoeing and cross country skiing.
 The rental shop has ski and snowboard packages, snowshoes, helmets and goggles.

 Groomed XC trails: 78+km in 5 ski areas

 Ungroomed terrain: Many kilometres of backcountry routes throughout the region for the more adventurous skier looking to make their own tracks.